 Sheila Jennings, Toronto, ON

-Sheila is the mother of three amazing young adults, one of whom is seeking recovery from street opioid use and numerous overdoses.
+Sheila is the mother of three amazing young adults, one of whom is in recovery from street opioid use and numerous overdoses.
 Through the lessons learned from her personal experience and by sharing parts of her son’s experience that he consents to her sharing, Sheila has become an advocate for drug policy reform aimed at reducing the range of harms associated with substance use.

 Since joining MSTH Sheila has advocated with and on behalf of people who use substances in a variety of ways.
 These include through communication with the Ontario Chapter of the College of Family Physicians.
 There, along with MSTH Lynne Carson, and the endorsement of NAMES, she advanced the view that Ontario family physicians as primary care providers ought to be offered training so that they can routinely prescribe suboxone to patients who need and want it.
 Another initiative she undertook was through Client Relations at the Centre for Addiction and Mental Health (CAMH) in Toronto where she asked CAMH to take steps to ensure that psychiatrists meeting with street opioid users with a history of homelessness ensure they receive referrals and treatment they require to survive.
 During this same time frame Sheila met with other advocates, she published with the MSTH Blog, and she attended talks given by experts, in order to learn as much as she could about the present opioid drug crisis.